 Getting a lower than expected ATAR isn't the end of the world, so don't worry - there are always other pathways to your dream course or career.

 If you miss out on your first preference – don’t panic!
 The first step is to understand your options.
-This year, we have introduced fixed ATARs for most of our courses, to help remove uncertainty about what is required for entry into our undergraduate courses.
+At the University of Sydney we have guaranteed ATARs for most of our undergraduate courses to help remove uncertainty about what is needed for admission.

 There is another opportunity for you to study the subjects you love at Sydney in another degree.
 Our Sydney Undergraduate Experience gives you the flexibility to study the same subjects across different courses, through our shared pool of majors and minors.
 You can mix and match over 90 subjects from different areas of interests.

-If you had experienced significant disadvantage during Year 12, our alternative pathways schemes could help you gain entry into your dream course.
+If you had experienced significant disadvantage during Year 12, one of our admissions pathways could help you receive an offer for your dream course.

-"I was fortunate enough to gain entry via the Broadway Scheme, which provided me an ATAR concession, into a Bachelor of Combined Law/Commerce at the University.
-For me, my alternative entry into the University allowed me to study my passions from day one.
-Having now completed three years at the University, I have constantly benefited from the vast array of support (both academically and socially) and opportunities provided to alternative entry students at Sydney.” said Duncan Robertson, third-year student of Bachelor of Commerce and Bachelor of Laws.
+"I was fortunate enough to gain admission via the Broadway Scheme into a Bachelor of Combined Law/Commerce at the University.
+For me, this pathway into the University allowed me to study my passions from day one.
+Having now completed three years at the University, I have constantly benefited from the vast array of support (both academically and socially) and opportunities provided to students who came to study at Sydney via an admissions pathway.” said Duncan Robertson, third-year student of Bachelor of Commerce and Bachelor of Laws.

 You’re not alone and we are here to help.
-Seek advice from your family, friends and careers advisers, and get as much information as you can to help you make the informed decision before close of preferences at midnight on 17 December.
+Seek advice from your family, friends and careers advisers, and get as much information as you can to help you make the informed decision before close of preferences.

-Talk to us at Info Day on 16 December.
-Our staff and students are on hand to answer your questions on anything from majors to alternative pathways, as well as help you finalise your preferences.
+Talk to us at Open Day on 25 August.
+Our staff and students are on hand to answer your questions on anything from majors to options available via admissions pathways, as well as help you finalise your preferences.
 Write down a list of questions you have so that you can tick them off on the day.
 Here are a few suggested questions to ask:

 Remember you will always find ways to study what you love – your ATAR is just one of them.